-Bank accounts 1 006 906 237 -
+Bank accounts 26 973 252 1 006 906 237

-The cash in bank (R506.9m) and deposits (R500m) are on call, immediately available, and consist of money market call deposits and short term money market instruments.
+The cash in bank and deposits are on call, immediately available, and consist of money market call deposits and short term money market instruments.

-The company forms part of Life Healthcare Group of companies and participates in the group's overdraft facilities.
+The company forms part of Life Healthcare Group of companies and participates in the group's cash management facilities.

-7. Financial assets by category
+8. Financial assets by category